sftpgo/sftpgo-plugin-kms/README.md

 In the above example we enabled the [transit secrets engine](https://www.vaultproject.io/docs/secrets/transit/index.html) in [Vault](https://www.vaultproject.io/).

+## Supported Services

+This plugin use [Go CDK](https://gocloud.dev/howto/secrets/) to access several key management services in a portable way.

 ### Google Cloud Key Management Service

 To use keys from Google Cloud Platform’s [Key Management Service](https://cloud.google.com/kms/) (GCP KMS) you have to use `gcpkms` as URL scheme like this.